 Housing

-School of General Studies students are housed in facilities operated by Columbia Residential.
-Since few studio apartments are available, GS students are usually accommodated in apartments or dormitory-style suites shared by other Columbia students.
-Each student typically has his or her own bedroom while sharing kitchen and bath facilities.
+In comparison to the housing options offered to students during their time at CityUHK, there are far fewer studio apartments available and GS students are usually accommodated in apartments or dormitory-style suites shared by other Columbia students.
+Typically each student has his or her own bedroom while sharing kitchen and bath facilities.
+An overview of types of accommodations is available on the Columbia Residential website.

 Housing Eligibility

 To be eligible for University housing, students must be registered full-time (meaning they must register for and complete at least 12 points each semester).
 Full-time student status is also a requirement for maintaining a student visa.
-It is easier to be assigned to housing as a student who is new to the University than as a continuing student.
-If you plan to apply for University housing, it is best to do so the spring semester before you begin your studies at Columbia, as the timeliness of your application will impact your housing allocation.
-You may decline an offer if you decide you do not want University housing, though it is important to note that Dual BA students who choose not to take advantage of University housing leading up to this transition will not be guaranteed a placement at a later date.
+It is easier to be assigned to Columbia Residential as a student who is new to the University than as a continuing student.
+If you plan to apply for University housing, it is best to do so early in the spring semester before you begin your studies at Columbia, as the timeliness of your application will impact your housing allocation.
+You may decline an offer if you decide you do not want University housing, though it is important to note that JBDP students who choose not to take advantage of university housing leading up to this transition will not be guaranteed a placement at a later date.

 Housing Application Timeline